amrvac/amrvac/doc/par.md

 Unlike Johnston's TRAC method, this TRAC method has the advantage that all the calculation is done locally within the block.
 Thus, it could be used in either 1D (M)HD or multi-D MHD simulations, and is much faster than other multi-D methods.

-### Solve internal energy to avoid negative pressure{#par_AIE}
+### Solve internal or hydrodynamic energy to avoid negative pressure{#par_AIE}

 In extremely low beta plasma, internal energy or gas pressure easily goes to negative values when solving total energy equation, because numerical error of magnetic energy is comparable to the internal energy due to its extremely small fraction in the total energy.
-We have two methods to avoid this problem.
+We have three methods to avoid this problem.
 In the first method, we solve internal energy equation instead of total energy equation by setting `mhd_internal_e=T`.
 In the second method, we solve both the total energy equation and an auxiliary internal energy equation and synchronize the internal energy with the result from total energy equation.
 In each step of